3-in-1 coffee is a type of coffee blend that consists of three main ingredients:

 Coffee content in 3-in-1 coffee

 The 3-in-1 coffee bag contains an average of 10% coffee.
 This means it contains less caffeine than freshly roasted coffee.
-Even the manufacturers are aware how little their product has to do with coffee, which is why they put the label “coffee-based beverage” on the packaging.
+Even the manufacturers are aware of how little their product has to do with coffee, which is why they put the label “coffee-based beverage” on the packaging.

 As for the effects of 3-in-1 coffee on our health, it is important to remember that it is a highly processed product.
 It also has fewer stimulating properties compared to freshly roasted coffee and significantly reduces iron absorption.